adelevie/dataviz_scratchpad/README.md

 ### Sandbox

 Need to understand your data a little better?
-Run `$ ruby sandbox.rb` to open a Pry repl with your data alreadt loaded.
+Run `$ ruby sandbox.rb` to open a [Pry](https://github.com/pry/pry) repl with your data already loaded.

 ```ruby
 ➜  dataviz_scratchpad  ruby sandbox.rb